akeeba/panopticon/README.md

 Akeeba Panopticon is a standalone PHP application.
 You install on a domain or subdomain separate from your sites.
 You can then use it to monitor manage your sites remotely.

-Currently, it supports Joomla 4 (and later) sites.
+Currently, it supports Joomla 3, Joomla 4, and Joomla 5 sites.